 Weigh the mishaps of travel versus the cost of travel insurance.
 Well, you’ll get a whole lot of benefit when you have insurance, in case any uncalled for situation arises.

 12. You might want to practise some walking

-Everything in Dubai is mighty, even the walks from metro to the larger-than-life sprawling malls.
-So getting in shape will not only make you look better in your photos, but will also help you explore more.
+Everything in Dubai is mighty, even the walks from the metro to the larger-than-life sprawling malls.
+So getting in shape will not only make you look better in your photos but will also help you explore more.